 Do advertisers get favored review status or have any input on review content or site policies?

 Why can't I mention park staff by full name?

-Among the reason we don’t allow this practice are privacy considerations and relevancy.
+Among the reasons we don’t allow this practice are privacy considerations and relevancy.
 Please do not include last names.
 There is often seasonal turnover in park staff and the particular person mentioned in a review may not be there when the next RVer shows up.

 Why can't I mention other parks in my review?